fossasia/searss/README.md

-  --google              Set search engine as Google --bing                Set search engine as Bing --duckduckgo          Set search engine as DuckDuckGo -q, --query           Specify search query. eg : --query "xkcd comics"
+  --google              Set search engine as Google --bing                Set search engine as Bing --duckduckgo          Set search engine as DuckDuckGo --askcom          	Set search engine as Ask.com
+  -q, --query           Specify search query. eg : --query "xkcd comics"
 ```

 If `rss-generator.py` is run without any arguments, it will prompt you for the search engine and the query.
 ```
 $ python rss-generator.py
-$ Select the search engine (0 for google / 1 for duckduckgo / 2 for bing): 0
+$ Select the search engine (0 for google / 1 for duckduckgo / 2 for bing / 3 for ask.com): 0
 $ What do you want to search for ? >> xkcd comics

 ```
 ### Piping into files
 To script the rss generator, pipe a query into `rss-generator.py` and write the result to a file, for example:
 `python rss-generator.py --google --query "fossasia" > /tmp/fossasia.rss`